bookofproofs/bookofproofs.github.io/_sources/history/20th-century/michler.md

 * Ruth Michler the runner has been mentioned several times in our biography above.
 * At the time of her death Michler was organising two conferences: "Résolution des singularités et géométrie non commutative" Ⓣ(Singularity resolution and non-commutative geometry) to be held at the Centre International de Rencontres Mathématiques at Luminy, France, from 20-22 July 2001; and Algebraic Geometry to be held in Annapolis, Maryland, USA, 25-28 October 2001.
 * Following Michler's death, both conferences were held in her memory and a book was produced of the proceeding of both conferences entitled 'Topics in algebraic and noncommutative geometry' published by the American Mathematical Society in 2003.
-* Her father, Gerhard Michler, an emeritus professor of mathematics at the University of Essen in Germany, filed a civil action suit.
-* More than five years later the Michler family won a sizeable settlement.
-* Now, to pay lasting tribute to Michler's memory and to advance the careers of accomplished young women mathematicians, the Michler family has made a $1 million gift to establish the Ruth I.
 * Michler Memorial Prize of the Association for Women in Mathematics at Cornell.

 Born 8 March 1967, Ithaca, New York, USA.
 Died 1 November 2000, Boston, USA.